-- 1. The payee's TIN is correct,

-- 2. The payee is not subject to backup withholding due to failure to report interest and dividend income, and

-- 3. The payee is a U.S. person.
+- 1. The payee's TIN is correct, - 2.
+The payee is not subject to backup withholding due to failure to report interest and dividend income, - 3.
+The payee is a U.S. person, and - 4.
+The FATCA code entered on this form (if any) indicating that the payee is exempt from FATCA reporting is correct.